ehauckdo/AIWoof/README.md

     * You can use an operator before a sentence
     * The sentence following an operator is delimited by parentheses.
     * Although a [subject] is required, if omitted, the speaker is regarded as the subject.
-    * The speaker [subject] can be omitted (unspecified).
+    * The speaker [subject] can be omitted (UNSPEC).
 It is recommended to omit the subject when appropriate to make the sentences shorter.
 However, note that every agent should be able to interpret sentences in the full or shortened format.
 When [subject] is omitted in sentences with a wide scope, [subject] is interpreted as the speaker.
-In the case of sentences with a narrow scope, it depends on the operator, as follows:
+In the case of sentences with a narrow scope, it will depend on the operator, as follows:

 		* REQUEST, INQUIRE: interpreted as the same as [target]
 		* Other cases: interpreted as the same as [subject]